fikipollo/wemboss-docker/README.md

     - **ADMIN_USER**, the name for the admin account.
 Using this account you can access to the admin portal (e.g. [http://yourserver:8092/wEMBOSS/admin](http://yourserver:8092/wEMBOSS/admin)) and manipulate the registered users in the system.
     - **ADMIN_USER**, the password for the admin user.

+# Version log
+  - v0.9 August 2017: First version of the docker.